Scientists found a 5,700-year-old piece of used gum in a lagoon — and sequenced the entire genome of the woman who chewed it

 Tom Björklund

-In other words, the study lends support to the idea that hunter-gatherers moved north from modern-day Germany into Syltholm, an ancient village on Lolland island off the southern coast of Denmark, rather than west from nearby Sweden.
+In other words, the study lends support to the idea that hunter-gatherers moved north from modern-day Germany into Syltholm, an ancient village on the island of Lolland off the southern coast of Denmark, rather than west from nearby Sweden.

 These ancient humans also gathered nuts and berries.
-In the gum, Lola's DNA was accompanied by DNA from hazelnuts and mallard ducks.
-According to the study authors, that shows Lola had recently munched on these foods.
+Lola's DNA in the gum was accompanied by DNA from hazelnuts and mallard ducks.
+According to the study's authors, that shows that Lola had recently munched on these foods.

 Birch gum and glue